Kyōgo Furuhashi: Rennes

 On 27 January 2025, Furuhashi signed a two-and-a-half-year contract with Ligue 1 club Rennes, for a reported fee of £10 million.
 His playing time was limited at the club, only playing in six games, comprising two hours of actual playing time and scoring no goals.

 Birmingham City

 On 5 July 2025, Furuhashi signed for EFL Championship club Birmingham City for an undisclosed fee on a three year deal.
 On 8 August, he made his debut for the club in a 1–1 draw against Ipswich Town in the league.

+LA Galaxy

+On 21 July 2026, Furuhashi signed for Major League Soccer side LA Galaxy on a five-year deal.

 International career

 Furuhashi earned his first Japan call-up against Venezuela on 19 November 2019 for the Kirin Cup.
 He made his debut as in their 1–4 home defeat at the Panasonic Stadium Suita.

 Despite his form at Celtic, Furuhashi was not included in the Japan squad for the 2022 FIFA World Cup in Qatar.
 This came as a surprise to many supporters and media outlets at the time, where Japan manager Hajime Moriyasu justified his decision by saying: "We selected players who will be on the same wavelength as a team, who will be able to move and link up together, who through their organisation will be able to make use of their individual strengths".

 Furuhashi was also excluded from the Japanese squad for the 2024 AFC Asian Cup.
 Moriyasu said: "It was extremely difficult [to leave Furuhashi out].
 It's just really painful to make decisions like these [...]
 Regarding the criteria for this tournament, I went for the ones I thought had the most individual strength.
 I wanted players who can overcome situations individually and have to have the ability to connect with people and work together with those around them.
 We picked players who can improve their abilities not only by themselves, but also by working with their team-mates."

 On 7 November 2024, Kyōgo was finally called up again for the 2026 FIFA World Cup qualifiers, joined by Celtic teammates Daizen Maeda and Reo Hatate.